 Harvest melons when small cracks appear in the stem where it joins the fruit.
 Once the cracks circle the stem and the stem looks shriveled, the melon will break off with a slight twist.
-If more than light effort is needed to remove from the vine, it is not ripe.
+If more than light effort is needed to remove it from the vine, it is not ripe.

-When to Harvest Melons
+When to harvest melons

 - Harvest smooth-skinned muskmelons—which include honeydew, Crenshaw, and casaba–when they turn cream-colored.
 The blossom end will give slightly when pressed, and the fruit will readily separate from the stem.